beach1208/Nagisa-Kojima.com/README.md

 ### SASS & Gulp

 I used SASS as a CSS processor and Gulp as a task runner.
 It helped me a lot to code stylesheet much faster and I easily could make reuseable variables and Mixins.

+### Scrollify.js
+I picked Scrollify.js for making smooth full page scroll sections.
+It's implemented at Works page.

+### GSAP
+In a first phase of development, I added some animations to pages with CSS animation.
+It was good learnings and I loved it.
+However, GSAP is fast and easy to maintain my codes.
+In every page, I added some animations with GSAP.

+### Wordpress
+I developed this website as a static website at first.
+Then I learned about Wordpress.
+I divided all html files to php files for Wordpress theme development.
+It made the website dynamic and easily maintainable.

+## The more things To Do
+* Add animation with React.js or Vue.js instead of JQuery.
+* Add Loading icons.
+* Optimize SEO.